Employee Involvement

 In keeping with our philanthropic focus, we offer employees structured volunteering opportunities linked to literacy and education initiatives.
 At the same time, we see volunteer service as an opportunity for employees to develop their skills, and we provide employees with guidelines that map volunteer opportunities to specific skills and core competencies that employees are interested in developing.

-We encourage employees to serve on local committees and nonprofit boards and provide them with resources to find opportunities in their communities.
+We encourage employees to serve on local committees and nonprofit boards and provide them with tools to find opportunities in their communities.
 We also work with grantee organizations and other charities whose missions support our philanthropic goals to identify volunteer leadership opportunities.
-Our Corporate Philanthropy and Strategic Talent teams work together to match employees' passions and development goals with the opportunities available.
-We also recognize outstanding volunteer initiatives through our company's highest employee honor, the Pitney Bowes Impact Award.
+Our Corporate Philanthropy and Strategic Talent Management teams work together to match employees’ passions and development goals with the opportunities available.
+We also recognize outstanding volunteer initiatives through our company’s highest employee honor, the Pitney Bowes Impact Award.

 Disaster relief

-In addition, the Pitney Bowes Foundation launches special matching appeals following natural disasters that impact Pitney Bowes employees, customers and communities outside the U.S. In 2011, appeals conducted following the earthquakes in Japan and New Zealand resulted in $37,000 in donations and matching funds to the Red Cross, AmeriCares, the International Rescue Committee and Save the Children.
+In addition, the Pitney Bowes Foundation launches special matching appeals following natural disasters that impact Pitney Bowes employees, customers and communities outside the U.S.

 > Vlog of Adina Ba and local champions for 2012 Share the Message: READ!